antibot/adventurebit/www/wp-content/plugins/google-map-shortcode/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.1 =
-Upgrade is recommended to handle large number of points and use addresses in other languages.
-From this version the custom fields are not needed to be used, all the data will be saved on the database.
+Upgrade is recommended to include the new modules feature and fix some bugs.